How to get moving and improve your heart health

 1. Keep it simple

-Your day is probably filled with exercise opportunities that you just don't notice.
-Instead of finding an excuse not to exercise, make everything in your day an excuse for getting active.
-Gotta talk to a coworker?
-Head down the hall instead of e-mailing.
+Your day may have many exercise opportunities that are not so obvious.
+Throughout your day, you can look for opportunities for getting active.
 Need to talk on the phone?
-Tap your toes while you do it.
+Move your body while you do it.
 Waiting in line?
-Do some isometric exercises, like tensing and relaxing your glutes.
-Even a low-key household chore can be turned into a great workout.
-Check out these tips for turning everyday tasks into real exercise.
+Do some isometric exercises, like tensing and relaxing your buttox muscles.
+Even household chore can be turned into a great workout.

 3. Go for balance

-You want to build both stamina and muscle.
-That means not only doing cardiovascular exercises -- the kind that make you breathe a little harder and get your heart rate up—but also doing strength-building exercises.
-And polish it all off with a little stretching.
+It's important to build both stamina and muscle by doing aerobic exercises that stregthen the heart -- the kind that make you breathe a little harder and get your heart rate up, like brsik walking—but also doing strength-building exercise like situps or pushups.
+Also remember to finish your exercuse routine with some stretching.

 More On